IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 #### Side-by-Side Layout

 The Sell sub-tab uses a two-column layout on large screens:
-- **Left column (wider)**: Sell orders with pricing and copy buttons
+- **Left column (wider)**: Sell orders with pricing and copy buttons (includes all items, even those with existing orders)
 - **Right column (sticky)**: "Do Not Sell" items - always visible while scrolling
-  - **Has Existing Orders**: Items where any of your characters already has a sell order (blue).
-Shows which character(s) own the order below each item name.
-When "All Characters" is selected, shows all items with existing orders.
+  - **Has Existing Orders**: Quick reference showing items where you already have sell orders.
+Displays the optimal sell price and quantity for each item.
+Shows which character(s) own the order.
   - **Filtered Out**: Items excluded by current filters (amber) with reason badges

 On smaller screens, the layout stacks vertically with sell orders first.